Your Birth Story

 “Childbirth is more admirable than conquest, more amazing than self-defense, and as courageous as either one.”
 Gloria Steinem

 There is absolutely nothing in this world quite like bringing a new life into it.
-Being invited into that sacred space to document one of the most surreal, life changing, magical moments on earth is such an incredible honor.
+Being invited into that sacred space to document one of the most surreal, life changing, magical moments is such an incredible honor.

 As a mother of two I can tell you personally that I wish someone had been there to document my birth stories.
 I have a few cell phone pictures from the early phases, but the rest is getting lost in the vast wastelands of my “motherhood brain.”